OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md

 Firstly let's create a tag set to identify which tenants should be hosted on which shared server farms:

-1. Go to *Library > Tenant Tag Sets* and create a new tag set called **Hosting**
+1. Go toÂ *Library > Tenant Tag Sets* and create a new tag set calledÂ **Hosting**
-2. Add a tag called **Shared-Farm-1** and set the colour to green which will help identify tenants on shared hosting more quickly
+2. Add a tag calledÂ **Shared-Farm-1** and set the colour to green which will help identify tenants on shared hosting more quickly
 ![](/docs/images/5669555/5865742.png?effects=drop-shadow)